Spotlight: Chimney Rock National Monument

 Enjoy a “visual celebration” of Chimney Rock

 Chimney Rock National Monument covers 4,726 acres between Pagosa Springs and Durango in southwestern Colorado.
 It can be found 3 miles south of Highway 160 on Highway 151.
-Tours begin for the season on May 15 and are offered through September 30 by the Chimney Rock Interpretive Association (CRIA).
+Tours begin for the season on May 15 and are offered through September 30 and are available for advance reservation on Recreation.gov.

 Make Sure You

-Take advantage of CRIA’s programs!
+Take advantage of Chimney Rock Interpretive Association’s (CRIA) programs!
 The association conducts daily guided walking tours and operates a Visitor Center from May 15 to September 30.
 The association also hosts special events including pottery workshops, night sky archaeoastronomy programs and more.
 Visitors can also take advantage of self-guided tours that highlight the richness of Chimney Rock's geology and cultural significance.

 The Native American Cultural Gathering, held over one weekend in late July or early August, is sponsored by Southwest Native Cultures and includes traditional singers, storytellers and dancers from various Pueblos and tribes.
 The public is welcome to attend, during which normal tours are suspended.
 Check CRIA’s Special Events calendar.